APhA-ASP Operation Immunization Plays Integral Role in Keeping Campus, Community Healthy

 Although a big job, it is one he is greatly passionate about.
 When asked why he wanted to be a part of the Operation Immunization campaign and why it is important, Sabers said, "I have a passion for this particular operation because it is a great opportunity as student pharmacists to advocate for the professional of pharmacy as a whole.
 As the most accessible health care professional, today’s pharmacist has an extraordinary role in both patient care and in public health.
 Operation Immunization provides a canvas for our students to get out in the community and fulfill our professional responsibilities by providing education and immunizations to the public."

-His dedication and hard work helped him and APhA-ASP's Operation Immunization earn some accolades as well.
+His dedication and hard work helped him and APhA-ASP's Operation Immunization earn some accolades this past school year.
 At the APhA-ASP Midyear Regional Meeting in October, he was honored with an APhA-ASP Regional Member Recognition Award for his role with the campaign, which he was nominated for by his peers.
 Sabers also received the Excellence in Public Health Pharmacy Award from the United States Public Health Service (USPHS) and accepted the Laura Scott 2016-17 Outstanding Influenza Season Activities Award from the National Adult and Influenza Immunization Summit (NAIIS) on behalf of APhA-ASP.

 According to Romanco, who will take over for Sabers next year, “Ethan did a wonderful job in coordinating the many Operation Immunization events this year.
 He is very driven and motivated to increase the amount of people vaccinated throughout the community as well as to increase opportunities for our fellow student pharmacists to gain essential vaccination practice.
 I am excited to coordinate events next year and hope to continue in Ethan's path of excellence for Operation Immunization.”